NetEase/UnitySocketIO/README.md

 ## API

-Create and initialize a new unitySocketIO client.
+Create and initialize a new UnitySocketIO client.

 ```c#
 Client client = new Client(url);